Leon24k/leon24k/README.md

 <!--
 🏎️ "That's what I do.
 I drink and I know things... about code." - Tyrion Lannister (probably) If you found this, you're as detail-oriented as a Formula 1 engineer!
-Reach out with "Easter Egg" in your message for a special response!
+Reach out with "Easter Egg" in your message for a special response! ehe -->
--->

 ---